seaflow-uw/seaflow-web/content/contact/index.md

     design:
       background:
         image:
-          filename: cell-laser.jpg
+          filename: sunset.jpg
           parallax: false
           position: center
           size: cover

   - block: contact
     content:
-      title: Join us
-      text: Join our research group as we explore the lives of phytoplankton and their crucial role in the ocean's ecosystem.
-We are committed to fostering the next generation of scientists, equipping them with the skills and knowledge to understand how these microscopic organisms are responding to a changing climate.
-We welcome talented individuals from all backgrounds, genders, and levels of experience – undergraduates, graduate students, postdoctoral fellows, and visiting scientists.
-If you are interested in joining our team, please contact us. <br>
+      text: We train the next generation of scientists with quantitative skills to understand how marine microbes respond to a changing planet.
+Our lab offers opportunities for undergraduate research, graduate studies, and postdoctoral positions.
+We welcome individuals from all backgrounds and levels of experience.
+If you are interested in joining our team, please contact us to discuss current opportunities. <br>
         <br>
         Dr. Francois Ribalet <br>
         School of Oceanography <br>